This webpage lists studies that are currently accepting applications. Click on a green bar below to learn more about the study and how to participate.

 If you are interested in participating in this study, please contact Bethany Torraville (bethany.torraville@ucalgary.ca) or Dr. Adam McCrimmon (awmccrim@ucalgary.ca).
 Applications will be accepted until the spring of 2025.

-Researchers at IWK Health and McGill University are conducting a study of the adoption and scaling up of psychosocial interventions for children & youth with neurodevelopmental disabilities and their caregivers.
+Researchers at IWK Health and McGill University are conducting a study of the adoption and scaling up of psychosocial interventions for children and youth with neurodevelopmental disabilities and their caregivers.

 Furthermore, the study is also hoping to look at which factors Canadian scientists and researchers consider when designing and planning to make available the interventions they are developing.